suhrig/arriba/documentation/command-line-options.md

 `-Q QUANTILE`
 : Highly expressed genes are prone to produce artifacts during library preparation.
 Genes with an expression above the given quantile are eligible for filtering by the filter `in_vitro`.
 Default: `0.998`

+`-t TOP_N`
+: If a tumor is truly infected with a virus, a substantial number of reads should map to the respective viral contig.
+Only report viral integration sites of the top N most highly expressed viral contigs.
+Default: `5`

 `-T`
 : When set, the column `fusion_transcript` is populated with the sequence of the fused genes as assembled from the supporting reads.
 Specify the flag twice to also print the fusion transcripts to the file containing discarded fusions (`-O`).
 Refer to section [fusions.tsv](output-files.md#fusionstsv) for a description of the format of the column.
 Default: off